earthly/earthly/release/apt-repo/README.md

-# Earthly debian repository
+# Earthly Debian repository

-We host a debian repository which debian and ubuntu users can use to install earthly.
+We host a Debian repository which Debian and ubuntu users can use to install earthly.

 ## Setup for Ubuntu